-Under guidelines established by the Advisory Committee in 2012, the admissions office may offer admission to special-talent students, including special-talent student-athletes, provided they have predicted first-year grade-point averages of 2.3 or higher, fulfill all minimum course and admissions requirements of the UNC system, and meet the same community standards for behavior that all admitted students must meet.
+Under guidelines established by the Advisory Committee in 2012, the admissions office may offer admission to special-talent students provided they have predicted first-year grade-point averages of 2.3 or higher, fulfill the course and admissions requirements of the UNC system, and meet the same community standards for behavior that all admitted students must meet.

 Special-talent students who do not fulfill all of these expectations may be offered admission only if they are reviewed by the Committee on Special Talent, a faculty group established by the Advisory Committee.
 The charge, procedures, and membership of the Committee on Special Talent are approved by the Advisory Committee and published on the Faculty Council website.
 By charter, a majority of the committee's voting members must be tenured or tenure-track faculty members in the College of Arts and Sciences.
+In 2015, the committee consisted of seven members, four of whom were tenured professors in the College.